Photography is a very interesting hobby and can be a lucrative career. But it is not just about buying a camera and taking photos.

 Most camera lenses today are interchangeable, although most camera brands have their lenses.
 They allow light to enter the camera and direct it to the sensor.
 This barrel‑shaped lens is filled with a series of glass elements and is usually made of optical glass.
 Meanwhile, smartphone camera lenses are mostly made of thin plastic.

-There are many different types of camera lenses, which include wide-angle, telephoto, standard, macro (for close-up), tilt-shift, zoom, and prime (with fixed focal length).
-Each lens type has its focal length range and is designed for a particular type or type of photography.
-Some lenses have additional features, such as a built-in autofocus motor.
+There are many different types of camera lenses, which include wide‑angle, telephoto, standard, macro (for close‑up), tilt‑shift, zoom, and prime (with fixed focal length).
+Each lens type has its focal length range and is designed for a particular type of photography.
+Some lenses have additional features, such as a built‑in autofocus motor, image stabilization, or weather‑sealing.

-The aperture is the adjustable opening of a camera lens and where the light passes through to enter the camera.
-Expressed in F-stops, the size of the aperture opening not only controls the brightness (amount of light) of your image, but also indicates how much of your subject will be in focus or out of focus or depth-of-field (DOF).
+The aperture is the adjustable opening of a camera lens through which light passes to enter the camera.
+Expressed in F‑stops, the size of the aperture opening not only controls the brightness (amount of light) of your image, but also indicates how much of your subject will be in focus, also known as depth‑of‑field (DOF).
+F‑stop is a ratio that describes the diameter of the aperture relative to its focal length; a smaller f‑number (e.g., f/1.4) means a larger opening.

 Viewfinder